fcavarretta-ualr/DistributedComputing/Lecture 6 - Remote Procedure Call/StubImplementation/README.md

-# Fig 4.20 — Implementing Stubs as Global References
+# Implementing Stubs as Global References

-Note 4.8: a demonstration of stubs implemented as global (remote) references.
+A demonstration of stubs implemented as global (remote) references.
 Two clients and a server run as threads in the same process, and a remote reference to a list is handed from Client 1 to Client 2, which then appends to the same server-side list.